Sharp Analysis of RLS-based Digital Precoder with Limited PAPR in Massive MIMO: Conclusion

 \section{Conclusion}

-In this paper, we studied the asymptotic behavior of the limited PAPR precoder for multi-user communication systems in the regime in which the number of antennas and that of users grow large with the same pace.
-Contrary to the previous studies in \cite{papr} and \cite{glse}, we rely on the CGMT framework and present approximations for other important performance metrics including the bit error probability and the average per user SINR.
-To get more insights, we particularized our results to specific regimes in which the number of antennas is much larger or smaller than that of users, or the power control parameter takes very small or very high values.
-As a major outcome, our analysis demostrates the existence of an optimal transmit power that maximizes the SINR and the bit error probability performances.
+In this paper, we studied the asymptotic behavior of the limited PAPR precoder for multi-user communication systems in the regime in which the number of antennas and that of users grow large at the same pace.
+Contrary to the previous studies in \cite{papr} and \cite{glse}, we rely on the CGMT framework and present approximations for other important performance metrics including the bit error probability and the average per user SINAD.
+To get more insights, we particularized our results to specific regimes in which the number of antennas is much larger than that of users, or the power control parameter takes very small or very high values.
+As a major outcome, our analysis demonstrates the existence of an optimal transmit power that maximizes the SINAD, and the bit error probability performances.